-For remote operation, the \OPT? command can be used to determine which switching modules (or pseudocards) are installed in the Model 2750.
-For example, assume a Model 7700 is installed in slot 1, a Model 7706 is installed in slot 2 and the other slots are empty.
-After sending \OPT? and addressing the Model 2750 to talk, the following response message will be sent to the computer:
+For remote operation, the \OPT? command can be used to determine which switching modules (or pseudocards) are installed in the Model 2701.
+For example, assume a Model 7700 is installed in slot 1 and the other slot is empty.
+The following message is the response message for the command:

-7700, 7706, NONE, NONE, NONE
+7700, NONE